By: Kendall Jones on July 8th, 2021

 Resolving conflicts is about making the best business decision for the project, not personal feelings.
 Both parties should sit down stay focused on developing a solution that is in the best interest of the project.

 When conflicts arise, it’s not always a matter of one party being right and the other one is wrong.
 Sometimes the best solution is somewhere in the middle and you may have to give a little to get a little.

 Be willing to compromise and work together to solve the problem.
 Construction is all about cooperation and collaboration.
 Taking the “my way or the highway” approach is a quick way to kill a good working relationship and will hurt your business in the long run.

-Be clear in your communications.
 Poor communication on the jobsite often leads to conflicts.
 Make sure that expectations are clearly communicated to everyone on the project.
 Keeping everyone on the same page and up to date with any changes or alterations being made to the project or schedule.

 Resolving conflicts doesn’t always result in a win-win situation for all involved.
 It’s important that once a resolution has been decided upon, everyone involved gets an explanation and is clear on what is expected moving forward.
 They might not always agree with the decision, but providing a reasonable explanation and following up will go a long way in accepting the decision.

 Conflicts on the construction site can be good.
 Resolving conflicts can lead to a better understanding or a new way of doing things that improve the overall project.

 Kendall Jones is the Editor in Chief at ConstructConnect.
 He has been writing about the construction industry for years, covering a wide range of topics from safety and technology to industry news and operating insights.